speechly/speechly/WIX.md

 ## Requirements

 - You will need a Wix Premium plan for the site to use Speechly Web Toolkit as Custom Elements are only available for paid plans.
 - Use Wix Publish function to review the changes to speech related code.
-In Wix Preview you'll get a broken Mic symbol (due to access restrictions to Web APIs in Preview mode.).
+In Wix Preview you'll get a broken Mic symbol (due to unavailability of required Web APIs in Preview mode).
+- Usability of components on mobile sites is limited.
+Wix does not support "pin to screen" function on mobile, so it will be hard to place the components so that they are readily accessible.

 ## Usage